peilun-he/PDSim/README.md

 ## Acknowledgements

+We are indebted to Mark Van de Vyver for his constructive suggestions and ongoing support in improving the paper since the paper’s submission.
+Thanks to the suggestions, which included helpful references, we were able to achieve code containerisation, develop and provide the results of the unit tests.

-We would like to thank Sam Forbes, Blake Rayfield and Mark Van de Vyver for testing PDSim and providing valuable feedback and suggestions.
+We would also like to thank Sam Forbes, and Blake Rayfield for their valuable feedback and suggestions, which helped us to improve the PDSim's code.

 ## Version History